LukasLichten/awesome-linux-simracing/README.md

 ## Additional Help
 [Guides & Troubleshooting](/Additional/Readme.md)

+## Licensing
+This repo is licensed under `Creative Commons Attribution Share Alike 4.0`.
+Except for the Archive of the `community-configs-for-protopedal` found in `Additional/community-configs-for-protopedal`, these are licensed under `GPL-3.0`.

+Projects linked in this Repository under various licenses, including propritary.

 ## Contributions
 Please create a Pull Request or Issue if you find software that is not mentioned here (or, find one of my many spelling misstakes...), these contributions would be much appreciated.